 After speaking at an event in San Francisco, a lady approached me with a request.
 We had never spoken but I knew who she was because she is very visible in the financial circles of the city.
 She mentioned the names of some mutual friends and said she had heard so much about me that she and her husband would like to get to know me over dinner.
 I agreed to a time two weeks later, and her choice was one of San Francisco’s finest restaurants.

 After forty-five minutes, Steve arrived and in my judgment was making a statement that he did not want to be there.
-She jumped up and hugged him, and said, “Oh, Steve, I am so glad you finally got here because I think Glenn is the man who can save you.”
+She jumped up and hugged him, and said, “Oh, Steve, I am so glad you finally got here because I’ve been talking with Glenn, and I think he is the man who can save you.”
 Hoping she could not hear me, I turned to him and quietly said, “I am really going to disappoint your wife tonight because that is not who I am.”
 He said, “oh really, who are you?”
 Of course, that made it even more awkward, and the only thing I could think to say was; I live in Grass Valley, and I come to the city often to visit my friends.
 So he asked, “Who are your friends?”
 Since I have many friends, I thought for a moment, who should I mention.
 I now know that the Lord prompted me to say just the right person.
 I told him, I have many, but the first one that comes to mind is the President of a certain company and mentioned him by name.
-His face softened, he smiled and said I’m his personal attorney.
+His face softened, he smiled and said, I’m his personal attorney.
 That seemed to break the ice, and we talked about their common love for golf, and a number of other things.
 When I told him that we had played golf several times, he invited me to play golf with him at the San Francisco Golf Club.
 I took him up on it, and we became friends.

 Our friendship seemed very genuine even though it started in such a bizarre manner.
 He was an attorney but the majority of his time was given to an investment group that he had put together.
 They invested exclusively in Asia, and since I traveled to China from time to time, I invited him to go with me to play golf with the Vice Premier.
 He was very excited about that, but unfortunately, was unable to go due to a broken ankle.
 However, we continued to meet regularly, and before long, he was asking questions about God.
 One day we were in a very substantial discussion, and it seemed to be helping him when he got an urgent phone call that made him leave immediately.
 He was frustrated and said; next time we meet could we spend the whole day talking about God.
 Of course, we did that and then had dinner as well.
 That was a marathon day of talking about Jesus.